Nadihat/Repeater-Divination/README.md

 cio.py is a non-interactive experiment in generating hashed readings from the AnthroHeart Cio Saga.

-The Tarot file is GPL3, and since all the other files were derived from it, they're too.
+The Tarot file once was GPL3, and since all the other files were derived from it, they were too.
+However, as of December 2025, AnthroHeart/Cio has moved to CC0 for everything he makes, so I have too.